Emergency: requires immediate attention

 Migratory wild birds, asymptomatic carriers of the virus, can infect domestic birds such as chickens, ducks, and turkeys.
 Infection makes the domestic birds sick, and most die.

 Humans acquire avian influenza viruses primarily through direct contact of the mucous membranes with infectious secretions and excreta from infected birds or contaminated poultry products.
 The major portal of entry appears to be the upper respiratory tract.
 Although human-to-human transmission has been suggested in several household clusters, so far, there has been no sustained human-to-human transmission.
 Much remains to be learned about the exact mode of transmission.
-Most human illness from avian influenza has resulted from infection with Asian lineage H7N9 and H5N1 viruses.
-A man in China was hospitalized in May 2021 with what is believed to be the first ever human case of H10N3 bird flu, an uncommon and low pathogenic strain.
+Most human illness from avian influenza has resulted from infection with Asian lineage H7N9 and H5N1 viruses, although there have been rare reports of human illness from H10N3 and H3N8 strains.

 The incubation period is generally between 2-5 days, but an upper limit of 8 days is possible.
 Most patients have headache, malaise, high fever, sore throat, cough, shortness of breath, and myalgia.
 Conjunctivitis, watery diarrhea, abdominal pain, vomiting, pleuritic pain, and bleeding from the nose have also been reported.
 Respiratory distress, tachypnea, and inspiratory crackles are present on physical examination.
 Lymphopenia and thrombocytopenia are commonly present.
 The frequency of milder illnesses, subclinical infections, and atypical presentations such as encephalopathy is not known.
 Pregnant individuals are at increased risk for severe illness from influenza.